 Proxima b, a potentially habitable rocky exoplanet

 Proxima Centauri, the star closest to the Sun, has a planet.
-Named Proxima b, this rocky exoplanet is comparable in size to Earth and has a surface temperature compatible with the presence of liquid water, meaning it could well be habitable...
-This major discovery was published on August 25, 2016, in Nature by an international team of researchers including Julien Morin from the Montpellier Universe and Particle Laboratory (CNRS/University of Montpellier).
+Named Proxima b, this rocky exoplanet—which is about the same size as Earth and has a surface temperature consistent with the presence of liquid water—could well be habitable… This major discovery was published on August 25, 2016, in Nature by an international team of researchers including Julien Morin of the Montpellier Universe and Particle Laboratory (CNRS/University of Montpellier).

 © ESO/M. Kornmesser

-It is the closest exoplanet ever discovered: Proxima b orbits Proxima Centauri, the closest star to the Sun, at "only" 4.2 light-years away.
-This discovery marks a major turning point in research: Proxima b could well be conducive to life...
-The exoplanet is most likely rocky, like our planet, and is located 7 million kilometers from Proxima Centauri, 20 times closer than Earth is to the Sun.
+It is the closest exoplanet ever discovered: Proxima b orbits Proxima Centauri, the star closest to the Sun, at a distance of “only” 4.2 light-years.
+A discovery that marks a major turning point in research: Proxima b could very well be suitable for life…: The exoplanet is indeed most likely rocky, like our planet, and it is located 7 million kilometers from Proxima Centauri, which is 20 times closer than Earth is to the Sun.
 Too close?
 No, because Proxima Centauri, a simple red dwarf, is much less bright than the Sun.
-Proxima b is therefore well within the habitable zone and its temperature could allow liquid water to exist on its surface.
+Proxima b is therefore well within the habitable zone, and its temperature could allow for the presence of liquid water on its surface.

-Is Proxima b a small twin of planet Earth?
-More like a distant cousin, according to research conducted by scientists.
-Two teams, mainly French, have shown that although Proxima b could potentially support life, it cannot be considered a twin of Earth.
+Proxima b, Earth’s little twin?
+More like a distant cousin, if the research conducted by scientists is to be believed.
+Two teams, primarily French, have indeed shown that, although it may potentially harbor life, Proxima b cannot be considered Earth’s twin.
 The history of Proxima b and its star has been radically different from that of Earth and the Sun.
-The formation of Proxima b, its irradiation by Proxima Centauri, and the tidal forces it undergoes, which affect its internal structure and rotation, have no equivalent in the history of our planet.
+The formation of Proxima b, its irradiation by Proxima Centauri, and the tidal forces it experiences—which affect its internal structure and rotation—have no equivalent in the history of our planet.

-Illustration: This artist's impression shows the planet Proxima b orbiting the red dwarf Proxima Centauri, the closest star to the Solar System.
+Illustration: This artist’s concept shows the planet Proxima b orbiting the red dwarf Proxima Centauri, the star closest to the Solar System.
 The Alpha Centauri AB binary star system appears in the upper right corner of the image, between the planet and the star Proxima.
-Proxima b has a mass slightly greater than that of Earth and orbits Proxima Centauri within the star's habitable zone, meaning that its surface temperature is compatible with the presence of liquid water.
+Proxima b has a mass slightly greater than that of Earth and orbits Proxima Centauri within the star’s habitable zone, meaning its surface temperature is compatible with the presence of liquid water.

 Save